Signed Into Law

 Which agencies enforce HB4211?

-HB4211 is enforced by Texas Attorney General (Consumer Protection Division), Texas Commission on Environmental Quality (TCEQ), Texas Secretary of State and Civil Courts.
+HB4211 is enforced by Civil Courts, Texas Attorney General (Consumer Protection Division), Texas Commission on Environmental Quality (TCEQ) and Texas Secretary of State.

 Q

-The compliance urgency for HB4211 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB4211 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q